Huzaifa-code/ArabicPathwayBlogs/_posts/2024-09-5-Beginner-guide-to-learn-arabic.md

 Labeling Grammatical Functions: Learn how to identify the subject and predicate without an explicit "is".
 Complex Sentences: Dive into more complicated sentence structures and how to handle them in Arabic.

-### Step 5 – Verbs in Arabic (الفعل)
+### Step 5 – الفعل
 Verbs are at the heart of Arabic.
 Understanding how they change based on tense and subject is vital for fluency.

-Past and Present Tense: Learn the difference between past (الماضي) and present (المضارع) verbs and how to conjugate them based on the subject.
+Past and Present Tense: Learn the difference between past (الماضي) and present (المضارع) Fi'l and how to conjugate them based on the subject.

-Verbal Sentence Structures: Study how verbs create actions within sentences and how to identify the subject and object.
+Types of Sentence in Arabic - Jumla Ismiyyah and jumla Fi'liyyah

 Abnormal Sentence Structures: Explore irregular sentence constructions that don't follow typical patterns.

-### Step 6 – Commands and Negation
+### Step 6 – Commands and Negation - فعل
 Arabic commands, known as imperative verbs, are formed in unique ways.
 Additionally, negation plays an important role in expressing the absence of action.

 Commanding and Forbidding: Learn how to issue commands or forbid actions.